Country Director, China, Mongolia and Korea,

 East Asia and Pacific

-Mr. Hofman has accumulated 22 years of experience in the World Bank, 16 of which in the East Asia region.
-Mr. Hofman was Lead Economist China where he headed a team that provided economic policy advice to the government.
-Prior to that, Mr. Hofman had spent more than five years in Indonesia as it was recovering from the Asian Crisis.
+Mr. Hofman has accumulated more than 22 years of experience in the World Bank, 16 of which in the East Asia region.
+Among others, Mr. Hofman was Lead Economist for China and for Indonesia and country economist for Mongolia and Namibia.
 He had also worked on Brazil, South Africa, Mongolia, Zambia, and Namibia in his earlier years with the Bank.

 Prior to joining the World Bank, Mr. Hofman worked at the Kiel Institute of World Economics in Germany, the Organization for Economic Cooperation and Development (OECD) in Paris, and NMB Bank in the Netherlands (now ING).